-How To Grow Chinese Cabbage Plus a Stir Fry Recipe
+How to Grow Chinese Cabbage and a Stir Fry Recipe

 What is a Chinese Cabbage?

 Chinese Cabbage is a green leafy vegetable that is widely used in China as the name implies and in most of the Asian countries like Philippines.
 It is also called wong bok in my country(Philippines).
 Chinese cabbage has nice crisp pale compact leaves that are very good for salad, stir fry, soups, casseroles or can be used for stews as well or for braising and sautéing.